-If it's looking like solid fuel is not a desirable option for your application, a fuel gas appliance may be the winner.
+If it's looking like solid fuel is not a desirable option for your application, a gas-fueled appliance may be the winner.
 There are many differences between natural gas and liquid propane.
 We'll cover those here so you have everything you'll need to make a fuel type choice.

 What is Natural Gas?

 Natural gas is one of the Earth's cleanest fossil fuels available.
 Being both odorless and colorless in its natural state, this gas produces mostly carbon dioxide, water vapor, and small amounts of nitrogen oxides when burned.
 This gas forms deep in the Earth, from long-dead organisms that have been put under high pressure.

 Natural gas is most commonly found as the fuel provided by utility companies.
 Used extensively in residential, commercial, and industrial applications, this is the primary fuel used for residential heating.
 As of December 2018, natural gas was valued at $4.04 per Million BTU.
 The primary drawback to the price of natural gas is that you cannot shop around for the lowest cost, as there's usually only one utility company in an area.

 Natural gas is also the safer of the two common heating fuels, as natural gas is lighter than the atmosphere and will rapidly dissipate in the event of a gas leak.